Z-Y-Wu/ZW-/_pages/cv.md

 Skills
 ======
-* Data analysis (Electromagnetic field & particle data collected by space satellite missions)
+* Data processing and analysis (Electromagnetic field & particle data from space satellite missions)
 * Numerical simulation (Generation and propagation of plasma waves in planetary magnetosphere)

 Publications